-According to a Forbes Insights survey, 55% of US companies are investing in sales enablement – a higher percentage than for any other means of improving sales productivity.
+According to a Forbes Insights survey, 55 percent of US companies are investing in sales enablement – a higher percentage than for any other means of improving sales productivity.

-With all the interest in sales enablement these days, you’ll find plenty of information on the subject, as well as misinformation.
+With all the interest in aligning sales and marketing teams, you’ll find plenty of information on the subject–as well as sales enablement myths.
 Or you’ll find information that’s not exactly wrong, but also not exactly right for your particular situation.
-Different companies have different needs, and it’s up to you to figure what’s right for yours.
+Different companies have different needs, and it’s up to you to figure out what’s right for yours.

-To help you separate the wheat from the chaff, here’s a look at some of the most common myths around sales enablement you’re likely to come across as you seek out information.
+To help you separate the wheat from the chaff, here’s a look at some of the most common sales enablement myths you’re likely to come across as you seek out information.